National Park of American Samoa

 One of the most remote of all US National Parks, the National Park of American Samoa is located about 2,600 miles southwest of Hawaii.
 Adding to the sense of remoteness is the fact the island is only served by one direct flight per week from Hawaii.
 It is possible to use other routes to get to Samoa and then get to American Samoa.
 That said, there were some 95 visitors to the park in 2014...

-The national park includes sections of three islands in the American Samoa archipelago: Tutuila, Ta’u, and Ofu.
+The National Park includes sections of three islands in the American Samoa archipelago: Tutuila, Ta’u, and Ofu.
 Almost all of the land area of these volcanic islands, from the mountain summits to the coast, is a mixed species, paleotropical rainforest similar to those found in Asia and Africa.
-The rainforest occupies about 9,600 acres of the park and about 4,000 acres of the park is underwater, offshore from all three islands.
-The islands themselves are volcanic seamounts, shield volcanoes that spewed lava that cooled underwater and grew upward from the ocean bottom.
+The rainforest occupies about 9,600 acres of the park.
+Another 4,000 acres of the park is underwater, offshore from all three islands.
+The islands themselves are volcanic seamounts: shield volcanoes that spewed lava that cooled underwater and grew upward from the ocean bottom.
 Beneath the islands is a magma hotspot and the tectonic plate the islands ride on has been slowly moving westward.
 The islands are less than 1.5 million years old and are composed primarily of lava and basalt.
 To the east another seamount is growing, adding more than 14,000 feet to its height above the ocean floor in the last 50 years.
 Eventually it will rise above the surface of the ocean and a new island will be added to the archipelago.

-Because of the location and its separation from large land masses, species diversity is low.
+Because of the location and its separation from any large land masses, species diversity is low.
 About 30% of the vegetation and at least one bird species exist nowhere else on Earth.
 The largest problem the park faces comes from invasive plant and animal species.
-That said, one of the largest (and healthiest) coral colonies on the planet is offshore from Ta'u and between the rise in ocean levels and water temperatures, scientists estimate the coral reef will be dead sometime in the mid-2000's.
+That said, one of the largest (and healthiest) coral colonies on the planet is offshore from Ta'u.
+But between the rise in ocean levels and in water temperatures, scientists estimate even that coral reef will be dead sometime in the mid-2000's.

 The highest point (3,170') in the park is located near the center of Ta'u Island.
 The summit is nearly always covered with clouds and the forest below is a cloud forest: heavy with ground and tree ferns.